You are viewing documentation for Kubernetes version: v1.18

 Create a Secret containing multiple key-value pairs

-Use envFrom to define all of the Secret’s data as container environment variables.
+kubectl create secret generic test-secret --from-literal=username='my-app' --from-literal=password='39528$vdg7Jb'Use envFrom to define all of the Secret’s data as container environment variables.
 The key from the Secret becomes the environment variable name in the Pod.

-apiVersion: v1 kind: Pod metadata: name: envfrom-secret spec: containers: - name: envars-test-container image: nginx envFrom: - secretRef: name: test-secret
+apiVersion: v1 kind: Pod metadata: name: envfrom-secret spec: containers: - name: envars-test-container image: nginx envFrom: - secretRef: name: test-secretCreate the Pod:

-kubectl create -f https://k8s.io/examples/pods/inject/pod-secret-envFrom.yaml
+kubectl create -f https://k8s.io/examples/pods/inject/pod-secret-envFrom.yamlIn your shell, display

-container environment variableskubectl exec -i -t envfrom-secret -- /bin/sh -c 'echo "username: $username\npassword: $password\n"'
+usernameandpasswordcontainer environment variableskubectl exec -i -t envfrom-secret -- /bin/sh -c 'echo "username: $username\npassword: $password\n"'The output is

 username: my-app password: 39528$vdg7Jb